The Pitfalls Of An Abrasive Personality: Causes And Consequences

 Abrassiveness can ruin relationships, and communication and leave an individual in emotional distress.

-It is crucial for an individual to identify these behaviors and seek help to improve their communication and interpersonal skills.
+An individual must identify these behaviors and seek help to improve their communication and interpersonal skills.

 Related: The Role Of Personality In Career Choices